CME Group expands private trades in grain markets, raising worries

-CME Group, which owns the Chicago Board of Trade (CBOT) and the Chicago Mercantile Exchange, will expand the use of transactions called block trades in its grain and livestock futures and options, such as corn and soybeans.
-The trades are already permitted in other markets ranging from Black Sea wheat to Eurodollars.
+The company, which owns the Chicago Board of Trade (CBOT) and Chicago Mercantile Exchange, will expand the use of transactions called block trades in its grain and livestock futures and options, such as corn.
+It already permits the trades in other markets ranging from Black Sea wheat to Eurodollars.

 The transactions help traders execute large-lot orders at a “fair and reasonable” single price and avoid disrupting prices in markets with lower liquidity, such as deferred-contract months, according to CME Group.